fsismondi/ttproto/CONTRIBUTING.rst

 ============================
 Contributing to ttproto tool
 ============================

+Thank you for considering contributing to ttproto!

-The main objective of this document is to provide guidelines contributing to ttproto with new suites / analysis tools using ttproto APIs and libraries.
+The main objective of this document is to provide guidelines for contributing to ttproto with new suites / analysis tools using ttproto APIs and libraries.
 This document contains two parts;
-(1) guidelines on how to provide a **conformance** test suite (TBD) and how to provide an **interoperability** testsuite / test analyzer tool.
+(1) guidelines on how to provide a **conformance** test suite (TBD) and (2) guidelines on how to provide an **interoperability** testsuite / test analyzer tool.
-A conformance test suite testing a protocol **foo** in the ttproto environment is named **TS_foo**, and an interoperability test suite testing a protocol **bar** is named **TAT_bar**.
+A conformance test suite testing a protocol **foo** in the ttproto environment is named **TS_foo**, and an interoperability test suite, testing a protocol **bar**, is named **TAT_bar**.
 TAT stands for test analysis tool.
-Interoperability test suite / TAT in ttproto are tools which analyze  the exchanged frames in a interop test **post mortem**, meaning after the test has been executed. ttproto uses pcaps (not pcap-ng) as input for analysing the exchanged frames during an interop test.
+Interoperability TAT in ttproto are tools which analyze the exchanged frames in a interop test **post mortem**, meaning after the test has been executed. ttproto uses pcaps (not pcap-ng) as input for analysing the exchanged frames during an interop test.
 This makes ttproto an easier tool to integrate into other systems